 1. Wander around the historic center

-I’m a sucker for taking pics of colorful buildings and beautiful architecture, so in my opinion, the number one thing to do Campeche is to get your camera out and wander around the historic center snapping photos of its many blue doors, yellow churches, and pink facades.
+I’m a sucker for taking pics of colorful buildings and beautiful architecture, so in my opinion, the number one thing to do in Campeche is to get your camera out and wander around the historic center snapping photos of its many blue doors, yellow churches, and pink houses.

 For those who love architecture, make sure to visit the building that housed the former Hotel Cuauhtémoc on Calle 57.
 You can just walk in and wander the halls of this old gem of a building.
 There’s a unique view of the Cathedral of Immaculate Conception from the second floor that should not be missed.